facelessuser/Rummage/docs/src/markdown/usage.md

 ### Writing a Plugin

 Replace plugins should contain two things.
-The first is a plugin class derived from the `rummage.lib.rumcore.ReplacePlugin`.
+The first is a plugin class derived from the `rummage.lib.rumcore.ReplacePlugin` class.
 The second is a function called `get_replace` that returns your class.

 The plugin class is fairly straight forward and is shown below.